 Before receiving treatment, you’ll discuss your medical history, current health condition, and any previous treatments you’ve tried with a medical professional.
 Be transparent about any medications you’re taking, as these can influence the outcome of hair loss treatments.

 Remember to ask questions and clarify any doubts.
-Keep in mind that treatment efficacy varies from person to person, and a tailored approach is often the best course of action.
+Keep in mind that treatment efficacy varies from person to person and a tailored approach is often the best course of action.

 Below is a general outline of what you may expect from a female hair loss treatment in Singapore: